Aspyro/Aspyro-Ores/README.md

 - It has the same attack damages as an Iron pickaxe.
 - It has a durability of 384 uses.
 It's better than an Iron pickaxe (250).

+#### Aspyrium shovel

+- It has the same mining level as an Iron shovel.
+- It has the same mining speed as an Iron shovel.
+- It has the same attack damages as an Iron shovel.
+- It has a durability of 384 uses.
+It's better than an Iron shovel (250).

+#### Aspyrium axe

+- It has the same mining level as an Iron axe.
+- It has the same mining speed as an Iron axe.
+- It has the same attack damages as an Iron axe.
+- It has a durability of 384 uses.
+It's better than an Iron axe (250).

+#### Aspyrium hoe

+- It has the same mining level as an Iron hoe.
+- It has the same mining speed as an Iron hoe.
+- It has the same attack damages as an Iron hoe.
+- It has a durability of 384 uses.
+It's better than an Iron hoe (250).

 ### Aspyrium upgraded stick

 - Aspyrium upgraded stick is a crafting component used to craft the netherite hammer.